imazen/resizer/Core/Plugins/Basic/clientcache_readme.md

 # ClientCache plugin

+If an expiration duration is specified, ClientCache sends "Cache-control" and "Expires" HTTP headers to the client.
 Installed by default.
-Sets cache-control, expires (if configured), and last-modified HTTP headers.

 IIS-level configuration (even in Web.config) can override the values set by ClientCache.
 Keep this in mind when troubleshooting issues.